oboy-1/oboy-1.github.io/_posts/2024-11-25-raga-interactive.md

 math: true
 ---

 In Carnatic (and in Hindustani, though this blog post will focus on Carnatic) music, there is the concept of **raga**.
 At face value, a raga is just a scale or a collection of notes.
-Think of it as a subset of 16 possible notes
+Think of it as a subset of 16 possible notes:

 $$R \subset \{S, R1, R2, R3, G1, G2, G3, M1, M2, P, D1, D2, D3, N1, N2, N3\}.$$